smoli/dapentry/Readme.md

 ## Next steps

 ### Drawing
-* [x] Add a method getPointAtPercentage to GrObject
+* [ ] Add a method getPointAtPercentage to GrObject
   * [ ] implement for rects
   * [ ] implement for polygons
 * [ ] rotate around pivot
 * [ ] enable move and creation tools to use percentage points
+  * [ ] make it available for the firs point of a polygon
+  * [ ] better show where the point lies when using as the first point on a line or a polygon
 * [ ] enable move and creation operations to use percentage points
   * [ ] create circle
   * [ ] create rectangle